-You shouldn’t have to sacrifice comfort or drain your wallet to keep your house at the right temperature during the summer.
+You shouldn’t need to sacrifice comfort or drain your wallet to keep your house at a pleasant temperature during warm days.

-But what is the best setting, exactly?
-We go over recommendations from energy specialists so you can choose the best temp for your loved ones.
+But what is the ideal temp, exactly?
+We go over advice from energy pros so you can select the best temp for your family.

-Here’s what we suggest for the most energy-efficient setting for air conditioning in Omaha.
+Here’s what we recommend for the most energy-efficient setting for air conditioning in Omaha.

 Recommended Thermostat Settings for Summer